schatzlab/appliedgenomics2022/assignments/assignment3/README.md

 As a reminder, any questions about the assignment should be posted to [Piazza](https://piazza.com/class/l7dg3c82ftw1d/).

 ### Question 1. de Bruijn Graph construction [10 pts]
 - Q1a.
 Draw (by hand or by code) the de Bruijn graph for the following reads using k=3 (assume all reads are from the forward strand, no sequencing errors, complete coverage of the genome).
-You may find [graphviz](https://graphviz.org/) to be helpful.
+You may find [graphviz](https://graphviz.org/) to be helpful (install with `conda install graphviz`).

 ```
 ATTCA